-Gold has a centuries-long history of serving as money due to several factors — it is durable, scarce, divisible into smaller units, easily transported, and readily hidden or stored.
-As you consider the many ways to profit from owning gold, bear in mind this question: What kind of gold investor will you be?
+Gold has a centuries-long history of serving as money because of several key characteristics: it is durable, scarce, divisible into smaller units, easily transported, and readily hidden or stored.

 - Gold coin prices aren’t standardized.
 This means it’s not uncommon for inexperienced investors to overpay.
 Make sure the price you pay is competitive (i.e., shop around!).

 - Gold coin prices fluctuate throughout the day along with the spot price of gold.
-On a volatile day, this can make it difficult to compare dealer prices for the same coin.
-You should focus instead on a dealer’s premium, which doesn’t change as frequently.
+On a volatile day, this can make it challenging to compare dealer prices for the same coin.
+It’s better to focus instead on a dealer’s premium, which doesn’t change as frequently.

 - Ownership Rights